Concordium/concordium-rosetta/README.md

   and cannot be boosted to expedite the transaction.
   One can get the fee from the output of `parse` and choose not to proceed if the fee is deemed too large.
-  An error is returned if the operations don't form a valid transfer (i.e. a pair operations of type "transfer" with opposite amounts to valid addresses etc.).
+  An error is returned if the operations don't form a valid transfer (i.e. a pair of operations of type "transfer" with zero-sum amounts and valid addresses etc.).

 - [`metadata`](https://www.rosetta-api.org/docs/ConstructionApi.html#constructionmetadata):
   Implemented, but doesn't support the field `public_keys` as the request is served based on sender address